Communication (COM) Courses

 COM 358 International Communication (3) This course surveys major topics in international communication, international and national policies on media, comparative media systems, and issues of development.

 COM 359 Intercultural Communication (3) Linguistics and nonverbal variables that influence the effectiveness of cross-cultural communication.
-(Attributes: GAHP, GCC)
+(Attributes: ALEX, GAHP, GCC)

 COM 360 Impact Of Mass Media (3) Analysis of some of the major effects of the mass media on the individual and society.